CenterForOpenScience/ROSIEBot/README.md

 Navigate into the new folder ( `cd ROSIEBot` )

-`pip install -r requirements.txt` to install dependency libraries.
+`pip install -r requirements.txt` to install dependency libraries in the virtualenv.

 ##### Enter/exit the virtual environment: